jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

  ![kin](./images/kinesis.png)

-Data can be kept up to 7 days.
-Ability to replay data, multiple apps consume the same stream.
+Data can be kept up to 7 days. hability to replay data, multiple apps consume the same stream.
 Only one consumer per shard

 * **Kinesis Streams**: low latency streaming ingest at scale.
 They offer patterns for data stream processing.
 * **Kinesis Analytics**: perform real-time analytics on streams using SQL
 * **Kinesis Firehose**: load streams into S3, Redshift, ElasticSearch.
-Mo administration, auto scaling, serverless.
+No administration, auto scaling, serverless.

 One stream is made of many different shards (like Kafka partition).
 Capacity of 1MB/s or 1000 messages/s at write PER SHARD, and 2MB/s at read PER SHARD.
 Billing is per shard provisioned, can have as many shards as we want.
 Batching available or per message calls.